-Core activities of community leases and licences will relate to outdoor recreational use of the Park Lands.
+Core activities of community leases and licences will relate to outdoor recreational use and enjoyment of the Park Lands.
 Secondary activities may relate to services that provide general community benefit and where appropriate, include commercial activities, enabling wider community participation of leased and licensed facilities and supporting the financial sustainability of lessees and licensees.

-Commercial activities occurring within community lease/licence settings must be appropriate and subservient to the activities of the head lessee/licensee.
+Commercial activities occurring within community lease and licence settings must be appropriate align with the core and/or permitted activity of the head lessee/licensee, be subservient to the activities of the head lessee/licensee and nondetrimental to community use and adjacent commercial operations.